 Learning how to create sales pages that convert is a process.
 Not only do you need to familiarize yourself with best practices, but you also have to figure out what’s best for your audience.

 Continually test your decisions.
-Figure out what works and what doesn’t with your target market.
+Figure out what works and what doesn’t with your target market by testing lots of different pages.

-Until you have the results of those tests, following are 20 tips I’ve put together to help you learn how to create a sales page that converts right out of the gate.
+Until you have the results of those tests, follow these 20 tips to create a sales page that converts right out of the gate.

 1. Define your target audience